Curfew in Sierra Leone town after rioting, shooting over Ebola case

 David Koroma, the police unit commander in Koidu, said rioting began when a former youth leader refused health authorities permission to take her 90-year old grandmother for an Ebola test.

 Dr Manso Dumbuya, the district medical officer, said he had been forced to abandon the hospital because of the rioting.
-The diamond-rich district of Kono, which includes the town of Koidu, does not have an Ebola treatment centre and cases are taken to neighbouring Kenema or Kailahun.
+The diamond-rich district of Kono, which includes the town of Koidu, does not have an Ebola treatment center and cases are taken to neighboring Kenema or Kailahun.

 With cases of Ebola arriving in the West and the prospect of tens of thousands more in West Africa, the global effort to defeat Ebola is picking up pace.